Nicky Lopez Player Props: Royals vs. Rays

 Nicky Lopez At The Plate

-- Lopez is batting .206 with three doubles, three triples and 16 walks.
+- Lopez is hitting .210 with three doubles, three triples and 16 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.